Diving in Raja Ampat - Bluewater Dive Travel

 Many Raja Ampat liveaboards and resorts offer open water and beginner diver training, and what a place to learn!
 We would recommend a shore-based resort for beginners as this provides the best facilities to learn at your own pace.
 Once qualified, there is no better way to improve your diving than to embark on a liveaboard and practice all the new skills you’ve learned.

-While the diving in Raja Ampat isn’t overly challenging, some sites experience mild to medium currents and so some experience is required.
-The remoteness of the region also means it is better suited to advanced divers.
+While the diving in Raja Ampat isn’t overly challenging, some sites experience mild to medium currents, and so some experience is required.
+The region's remoteness also means it is better suited to advanced divers.
 Practicing good diving techniques and etiquette is crucial when scuba diving Raja Ampat, as misplaced fins or a dragging SPG can cause significant damage to this unique habitat.

-Raja Ampat is a massive area, here are some of the best dive areas in Raja Ampat.
+Raja Ampat is a massive area, and we've broken down the best dive areas in Raja Ampat.
 Pick a dive spot or scroll through the entire list:

 1. 1.
 Dampier Strait